rapind/togproof/README.markdown

 Grokphoto
 =========

-* This master branch is for Rails 3.0.0 only, [ported by Luca G. Soave](http://github.com/lgs)

-Grokphoto is a professional photographer's client and booking management solution, as well as a gallery / portfolio where they can showcase for their work.
+This master branch is for Rails 3.0.0 only, [ported by Luca G. Soave](http://github.com/lgs).
+Grokphoto, is a professional photographer's client and booking management solution, as well as a gallery / portfolio where they can showcase for their work.

 ### [Watch the Video](http://grokphoto.org/introduction.html) ###